dilsadunsal/HRPlanesv2-Data-Set/README.md

 This repo contains weights of YOLOv5 and YOLOv4 models trained with HRPlanesv2 high resolution satellite imagery.

+We also would like to share the dataset detailed in this repo with researchers who wishes to collaborate with us.

 YOLOv4 trainings have been conducted using Darknet  open source neural network framework (https://github.com/pjreddie/darknet) on a computer with NVIDIA GeForce 2080 Ti graphic card.

 YOLOv5 trainings have been conducted on the Google Colab platform on the notebook cloned from the link https://github.com/ultralytics/yolov5.

+We also provide

 ## <div align="left">HRPlanesv2 Data Set</div>
 The HRPlanesv2 dataset consists of 2120 satellite images with different sizes all taken from Google Earth.